B2B marketing and the long game

 With partnerships currently, they are all similarly trying to find their way out of this.

-They’re not in it for the likes and the comments that’s the vanity metric so it was important to make the sales team understand that they’re now getting 5/6 web leads a day off the back of social sharing to multiple networks via Paiger.
+They’re not in it for the likes and the comments that are the vanity metric so it was important to make the sales team understand that they’re now getting 5/6 web leads a day off the back of social sharing to multiple networks via Paiger.

 What is a lead for CloudCall?